liviucotfas/ase-windows-applications-programming/03 - Collections.md

 		}
 	}
 	```
-3. Add the following method in the “Program” class and call it from the Main method
+3. Add the following method in the `Program` class and call it from the Main method

 	```C#
 	private static void PersonCollectionExample()